-The primary target of MP1 consists of mid-career public officials with excellent academic and work credentials, commitment to public service, and with strong managerial and leadership potential.
-A secondary target consists of individuals with the capacity for and commitment to high-quality public policy research.
+The primary target of MP1 includes mid-career public officials with excellent academic and work credentials, commitment to public service, and with strong managerial and leadership potential.
 Applications are invited from officials and staff of national and local governments, as well as other international and domestic organizations concerned with public policy analysis and management.

-The curriculum is made up of an introductory course in policy studies, policy debate seminars and a wide-variety of elective courses.
+The curriculum is made up of an introductory course in policy studies and a wide-variety of elective courses.
 Students acquire more specialized knowledge by selecting courses in one of four concentration areas: Economic Policy, International Development Studies, International Relations, and Public Policy.
 A wide range of elective courses recommended by each concentration offers students the opportunity to broaden and/or deepen their knowledge.
-Practical courses are offered by government officials with extensive experience in actual policy formulation and implementation.
+Practical courses are offered by government officials with extensive experience in real-world policy formulation and implementation.
 This combination of academic and practical knowledge is the hallmark of a GRIPS education.
+MP1 students produce a policy report in one of the four concentration areas.